All Episodes

 And they had warned him too, hey, there's a threat on your life, whatever.

-He wanted to keep doing what he was doing.
+6ix9ine didn't care, he wanted to keep doing what he was doing.

-So a big reason why they arrested him when they did, because if you guys noticed they arrested him really abruptly, like I think his uh album Dummy Boy was set to release, and he went to jail right before it dropped.
+So, a big reason why they arrested him when they did, because if you guys noticed, they arrested him really abruptly.

-They wanted to get him later on when they had more evidence.
+They didn't really intend to do it that way, they wanted to get him later on when they had more evidence.

-So they're like, you know what?
+So, they're like, you know what?

 Let's just indict this guy now and get him.

-And what ended up happening was since they pulled the trigger and they arrested him uh more for his safety than anything else, that's why they came back with a superseding indictment.
+And what ended up happening was since they pulled the trigger and they arrested him more for his safety than anything else.

 Nine out of ten times, if you see the feds come back with a superseding indictment, that means that they pulled the trigger quickly and they didn't intend to, but they had to do it for some type of circumstance.